Wintzenheim: History

-Until the French Revolution, Wintzenheim was a dependency of the Lords of Hohlandsbourg.
-It was administered by the Ribeaupierre family and later by the Counts of Lupfen and, in the 16th century, by Lazarus von Schwendi (also known as Lazare de Schwendi).
+Until the French Revolution, Wintzenheim was a dependency of the Lords of Hohlandsbourg.The area was historically administered by the Ribeaupierre family.
+Later, control passed to the Counts of Lupfen.
+In the 16th century, Lazarus von Schwendi (also known as Lazare de Schwendi) took over its administration.
 Louvois rewarded general Joseph de Montclar with this fief in 1680.

 Population

+Its inhabitants are called Wintzenheimois in French.